Welcome to part II of the Christmas special. If you haven’t read part I already, you can find it here.

 “Everything will be fine!“, Michael throws out a couple of seconds later, trying to break the silence in the car once again.
 It has been their third date and so far, he liked her a lot, maybe even too much already.

 As the Renault tries to find its way through the snow desert that was laying in front of them, the orange light appeared in their visual field as well.
-Hoping not see this appearance until the next exit some more km’s down the road, they both accepted their destiny rather quickly.
+Hoping not to see this appearance until the next exit some more km’s down the road, they both accepted their destiny rather quickly.

 “I hope nothing serious has happened.”
 Anika says out aloud while decreasing the speed even further.
 Having heard more than enough horror stories about collisions at the end of traffic jams, she was always very careful to keep enough distance to the car in front.
 Well, today, this wasn’t really an issue, due to the fact, that there was literally no other car in front of her for miles.

 Standing at the end of the traffic jam for almost 3 minutes now, Eduard loses his seatbelt and reaches out for the jacket he has put on the backseat before starting to drive home.
-“That could be a long night“, he tells to himself and starts to switch off any unnecessary equipment in the car.
+“That could be a long night“, he tells himself and starts to switch off any unnecessary equipment in the car.
 As the ambient light fades away, the darkness from the outside enters the sports sedan rather quickly.
-Well, this action had a positive effect on his visual field, which started to increase directly after switching it off, but Eduard seems to do not care about things like that.
+Well, this action had a positive effect on his visual field, which started to increase directly after switching it off, but Eduard seems to do not care much about things like that, anyways.
 “Thank god my tank is almost full.”
 Eduard is always afraid about that, running out of fuel.
 Of course, it never happened to him, and it was never even close, but still, as soon as the gage is close to the half empty mark, there seems to start an internal process in his mind that automatically pilots him to the next fuel station for a refill.

 “And this is it, seems like there is the end of the traffic jam.“